microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### Decalcification of the µAngiofil-perfused murine tibia

-It is practically the standard in the field to decalcify the bone samples to enable the proper visualization and segmentation of vasculature within bone tissue (Nunez et al., 2017, Roche et al., 2012).
+It is practically the standard in the field to decalcify the bone samples to enable the proper visualization and segmentation of vasculature within bone tissue [@doi:10.1038/s41598-017-13632-5; @doi:10.1016/j.bone.2011.09.051].
-Based on published data (Schneider et al., 2009), we were successful in establishing a bone-decalcifying protocol (for murine hind limb) with 10% EDTA solution (Schaad et al., 2017).
+Based on published data [@doi:10.1002/jemt.20720], we were successful in establishing a bone-decalcifying protocol (for murine hind limb) with 10% EDTA solution [@doi:10.1038/srep41842].
 Such a decalcification step does not seem to negatively influence the bone structure as such but reduces the X-ray absorption of bone tissue and renders it impossible to visualize it simultaneously with the vasculature (Fig.
 2).
 On the other hand, it enables tomographic imaging of the murine hind limb vasculature with less artefacts around the bone at significantly lower acceleration voltage.
 In most instances it leads to remarkably shorter scanning times.
-Furthermore, segmentation of the vasculature in the tomographic datasets becomes easier and a subsequent histological evaluation of the sample is facilitated by such a decalcification step (Schaad et al., 2017).
+Furthermore, segmentation of the vasculature in the tomographic datasets becomes easier and a subsequent histological evaluation of the sample is facilitated by such a decalcification step [@doi:10.1038/srep41842].

-![MicroangioCT-based visualization of the diaphysis of murine tibia before (A & A') and after decalcification with 10% EDTA (B & B').
+![**MicroangioCT-based visualization of the diaphysis of murine tibia before (A & A') and after decalcification with 10% EDTA (B & B').**
   Due to higher X-ray absorption the tibia bone appears brighter and non-transparent in A & A'.
   In B & B' it is transparent due to its lower X-ray absorption after decalcification.
   As a result, the connecting vessels between the periostal vessels and the vessels of the bone marrow cavity (bmc) are easily detectable (blue arrows in A & B).